HongboQiao/Orc_Band/README.md

 | Kfold | 0.5906     | 0.6819   | 0.5906 | -0.0620   |

 According to the figure and the table above, we choose the Random Forest Regression as our Prediction Model.
-And by optimizing it, we have a really good model which has $R^2=0.80$.(For
+And by optimizing it, we have a really good model, which has $R^2=0.80$.
+(For whole data set)

 <div align=center>
 <img src="https://github.com/HongboQiao/Organic-Semi/blob/master/Organic-Semi/Documents/Image/Optimized_Random_Forest.png" width="300">